Carter Lab | New York University

 • Contact

-We are always looking for creative, motivated, and ambitious people to join the lab!
+We are always looking for creative and motivated students and postdocs to join the lab!

 Postdoctoral Fellows

-Postdoc positions are available to study circuits in the prefrontal cortex, thalamus, striatum and related brain regions.
-Research projects involve studying different cell types, assessing local and long-range connectivity, determining how circuits are reorganized by experience, and assessing their functional roles during behavior.
+Postdoc positions are available to study neural circuits in the prefrontal cortex, thalamus, and related brain regions.
+Research projects involve studying different cell types, assessing their local and long-range connectivity, determining how circuits are reorganized by experience, and assessing functional roles during motivated behaviors.
 Experiments combine slice and in vivo electrophysiology, two-photon imaging, optogenetics, and behavior, taking advantage of new genetic and optical tools.
-Subsidized housing for postdocs is available around the Washington Square Campus, in the heart of Greenwich Village and near the lab.
-Candidates should have a PhD in Neuroscience or related discipline, as well as experience with electrophysiology, imaging, or behavior.
+Postdocs run their own projects, are encouraged to incorporate new tools and approaches, and often move on to launch their own research labs (see People).
+Highly subsidized housing for postdocs is available around the Washington Square campus, in the heart of New York City.
+Candidates should have a PhD in Neuroscience or related discipline, and ideally experience with slice or in vivo electrophysiology, imaging, and/or behavior.

 Graduate Students

-PhD and MD/PhD students have always played an important role in our lab research.
-During their rotations, graduate students typically learn slice physiology, 2-photon imaging and optogenetics, depending on their interests.
-PhD thesis projects often assess the organization and function of circuits in prefrontal cortex, thalamus or striatum.
-Students lead their own projects, and encouraged to pursue their own ideas and incorporate new technologies.
+PhD and MD/PhD students have played a critical role in research from the lab.
+During their rotations, grad students typically learn slice physiology, 2-photon imaging and optogenetics, depending on their interests.
+PhD thesis projects often assess the organization and function of circuits in prefrontal cortex, thalamus, or striatum.
+Graduate students lead their own projects, and encouraged to pursue their own ideas and incorporate new technologies.